G-Node/nix-mx/MacOSBuild.md

-How to build NIX-MX on MacOS
+How to build NIX-MX on macOS
 ----------------------------

-To compile NIX-MX for MaOS for your MATLAB Version follow these steps:
+To compile NIX-MX for macOS for your MATLAB Version follow these steps:

 **Dependencies**
-- you have to have a woring build environment including a c/c++ compiler
+- You have to have a woring build environment including a C++ compiler
-- install the nix c++ libraries (e.g. via homebrew `brew install nixio`) to build it from source please visit [NIX](https://github.com/G-Node/nix).
+- Install the nix c++ libraries (e.g. via homebrew `brew install nixio`) to build it from source please visit [NIX](https://github.com/G-Node/nix).
-- install cmake and the boost libraries (e.g. via homebrew `brew install boost; brew install cmake`
+- Install cmake and the boost libraries (e.g. via homebrew `brew install boost; brew install cmake`

-- clone the nix-mx repository ''''git clone https://github.com/g-node/nix-mx.git''''
+- Clone the nix-mx repository ''''git clone https://github.com/g-node/nix-mx.git''''
-- change into the directory and create a build subfolder: `mkdir build`
+- Change into the directory and create a build subfolder: `mkdir build`
-- change into the build folder and configure the build: `cd build; cmake ..`
+- Change into the build folder and configure the build: `cd build; cmake ..`
-- compile nix-mx: `make -j`
+- Compile nix-mx: `make`
-- you may want to create a zip archive by: `make macOS_zip`
+- You may want to create a zip archive by: `make macOS_zip`
-- move the zip file to your preferred installation folder and extract it there
+- Move the zip file to your preferred installation folder and extract it there